 - Practical tips for getting the most out of your Berlin Welcome Card

-- Is the Berlin city pass worth it for you?
+- Is the Easy City Pass Berlin worth it for you?

-- Practical tips for getting the most out of your Berlin Pass
+- Practical tips for getting the most out of your Easy City Pass Berlin

-- Berlin Welcome Card vs Berlin pass: which one to choose?
+- Berlin Welcome Card vs Easy City Pass Berlin: which one to choose?

-The Berlin Welcome Card vs the Berlin Pass
+The Berlin Welcome Card vs the Easy City Pass Berlin

 What is the Berlin Welcome Card?

 The Berlin Welcome Card offers you a budget-friendly way to enjoy an action-packed trip to Berlin.
-If you’re the kind of person who loves to cram as many activities and as much sight-seeing as possible into their trip, the Berlin Card will be a godsend to your bank account.
+If you’re the kind of person who loves to cram as many activities and as much sightseeing as possible into their trip, the Berlin Card will be a godsend to your bank account.
+It's essentially a Berlin city tour card.

 There are three different kinds of Berlin Welcome Card.
 The first is the standard Berlin Welcome Card, which offers free public transport within a certain zone and up to 50% discount at a range of venues.
 This includes famous attractions, restaurants, souvenir stores, museums, tours, bike rental, and more.
 You will also get a city map and guidebook thrown in for good measure.